javaguirre/bikeshop/ANSWERS.md

 ## 2. Description of the main user actions:

 Two users, Owner and Customer.
-Not clear which would be the main user, so I'll put here the main actions for each user.
+Not clear which would be the "main" user, so I'll put here the main actions for each user.

 ### Owner

-The Owner will be able to create new products with its category, parts and options.
+The Owner will be able to create new products with its category, parts and options (see UI below).

 He will also be able to modify the compatibility of the options using the compatibility flag to fine tune the options, and the pricing rules for each option in the admin page.